 The 'novel learning experience' that Evans and Burghardt, and Alvaro Fernandez address needs to be of a specific kind for the learning to be effective for increasing brain fitness.
 It is usually characterized as the kind of learning involved in learning a new musical instrument, or a new language, or using the computerized brain fitness programs.

 I do not have time right now, for a new instrument or a new language, so I am going to do my HeartMath, and these three programs for a flow of positive emotions.
+(There is a link to the Heartmath program in the right column).

 Very early in my personal growth experience, a wise person taught me to use the phrase "gratitude is the attitude" when I was resentful or afraid and that phrase has helped me feel better tens of thousands of times.